For visitors looking for an exciting rock climbing site in Victoria look no further than Mount Arapiles which is located in the Grampians in Victoria.

 The park contains more than 500 species of rare and endangered Australian plants.
 In addition to the floral attractions, you can also find a variety of birds and animal species.
-There are more than 100 bird species in this region, including many native birds such as gibert whistler, southern scrub sobin and rainbow-bee eater.
+There are more than 100 bird species in this region, including many native birds such as Gilbert whistler, southern scrub Sobin and rainbow-bee eater.

 During the summer months, you can also spot eastern brown snakes (highly venomous) and shingle-back lizards in this park.
 You can also see little Kangaroos in the lower slopes of Mount Arapiles.

 Before you set out on a hike, make sure to take plenty of water, particularly during the summer months, and wear suitable clothing.